-NOTE 6 - ESCROW ACCOUNT
+NOTE 5 - ESCROW ACCOUNT

 On 21 October 2015, the European Commission issued a decision addressed to the Grand Duchy of Luxembourg ("Luxembourg") in case SA.38375 (2014/C ex 2014 NN) stating that the tax ruling issued on 3 September 2012 in favour of FCFE constitutes state aid which is incompatible with the internal market being in breach of Article 108(3) of the TFEU.

 Fiat Chrysler Finance Europe and Luxembourg brought an action seeking the annulment of the Contested Decision.
-This action is being heard by the Court under case number T-755/.
+This action has been heard by the Court under case number T-755/ on June 21st 2018.
+As of today the Court has not yet pronounced its decision.